gmuric/journals_alpha_score/README.md

-# Orders of Authors in Scientific Journals
+# Ordering of Authors in Scientific Journals
 This dataset identifies the journals whose policy is alphabetical order of authors in their publications.

 Data format: